Act!

 By setting the groundwork for Nexus we could ensure that the next iteration of the legacy product — Act!
 Growth Suite — could evolve and grow together into Nexus with complementary features and a consistent look and feel.

-Our three-pronged research approach focused on user interviews with Act! customers who had gone through the free trial within the last couple of months, a heuristic analysis of the trial as experienced by our Drawbackwards designer, and a competitive analysis of best practices for free trial experiences with similar products.
+People expect to try a product before they buy it.
+Our three-pronged research approach focused on user interviews with recent trial customers, a heuristic analysis of the trial experience, and a competitive analysis of best practices for free trials with similar products.

 The research helped us identify where the Act!
 Growth Suite free trial was failing users and how that failure was impacting their desire to buy the product.
 Users are busy and have very little time to test each product.
 To stay competitive, they need to immediately see if Act!
 Growth Suite can do what they need it to do.